kaltura/kaltura-player-js/docs/debugging.md

 ```
 Try to stick those conventions in you application so debugging & troubleshooting will be easy to understand.
 ## Controlling the Log Level
-If you want to use different log level than `DEBUG`
+If you want to use different log level than `DEBUG`,
-you need to configure the player with the desired log level.
-For example:
+you'll need to configure the player with the desired log level.
+<br>For example:
 ```flow js
 var config = {
     ...